tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/访问管理/访问控制/基于 ACL 的访问控制/ACL 概述_intl.md

 | WRITE_ACP | Writes to bucket ACLs | PutBucketAcl |
 | FULL_CONTROL | A collection of the above sets | A collection of the above actions |

->!Please proceed with caution when you grant WRITE, WRITE_ACP or FULL_CONTROL permission on buckets.
+>Please proceed with caution when you grant WRITE, WRITE_ACP or FULL_CONTROL permission on buckets.
 Granting the WRITE permission will allow the grantee to overwrite or deleted any existing object.

 **Actions on objects**